hubotio/hubot/docs/patterns.md

 ### Specific access rules per room

-Organizations that have a number of chat rooms that serve different purposes often want to be able to use the same instance of hubot but have a different set of commands allowed in each room.
+Organizations that have a number of chat rooms that serve different purposes often want to be able to use the same instance of botforge but have a different set of commands allowed in each room.

 Work on generalized exlusion list solution is [ongoing](https://github.com/kristenmills/hubot-command-blacklist).
 An inclusive list soultion could take a similar approach.